activatedgeek/blog/site/contents/phil/meta/existential-risks.md

 Succinctly said, the burden is on the pessimist to explain why _now_ is the point things will fail.
-Climate change, for instance, is a prominent example in recent decades where the pessimists have had a hard time convincing the legislators and general populace [^a].
-For better or worse, this will remain a concern for every new realization of an existential risk.
+Climate change, for instance, is a prominent example in recent decades where the pessimists have had a hard time convincing the legislators and general populace Fortunately, the past decade has seen almost a 40% drop in demand.
+Nevertheless, this will remain a concern for every new realization of an existential risk.

 The only thing that can change, however, is our receptiveness to such realizations with extreme consequences.
 Will we shun them only because they appear too unlikely, or will we fund their research to get to the truth?
 Yet again, the only thing that can save humanity is an open mind driven by the scientific method.

-[^a]: Fortunately, it is less so now as the rich countries have almost had a 40% drop in fossil fuel demand within a decade.